mitchest/BEES-ecocomp/README.md

 #### Upcoming sessions:

-We need more future sessions.
+We need more future sessions!!!
+Please volunteer!!!

-10 July: Intro to Git (version control) - Will C  (Happening right now and again right now!)

 #### Past sessions:
+10 July: Intro to Git (version control) - Will C

 1/3 July:  Workshop on LM/GLM/GLMM with freqentist and bayesian inference

 June 19: Eco-stats lab on Bayesian Ordination and Regression AnaLysis - Francis H